 West Pennard CE Primary School is a Church of England village school located in a rural setting.
 The school retains strong links with the local church, which is situated adjacent to the school.
 The Christian vision firmly underpins its foundations and links with the local clergy continue to strengthen.
 The school attracts pupils from a wide geographical area; including surrounding villages and local towns.
 Many children come from out of catchment.
 The school comprises 7 single year group classes.
-Currently there are 206 children on roll with a Pupils' Admission Number (PAN) of 30.
-The number on roll has dropped from last academic year, mainly due to fewer children starting in reception, reflective of an 8% drop in national birth rate.
+Currently there are 215 children on roll with a Pupils' Admission Number (PAN) of 30.
+The number on roll increased significantly in the last academic year with a number of in-year admissions from January 2023.
 The proportion of children in receipt of Free School Meals is consistently below national averages.
-18 out of 206

-(9%).
-The national average is 22.5%.
-The percentage of pupils supported by the Pupil Premium is significantly below average and currently is 27 out of 206 pupils (13%).
+21 out of 215 (9.7%).
+The national average is 23.8%.
+The percentage of pupils supported by the Pupil Premium is significantly below average and currently is 30 out of 215 pupils (14%).